-All I have left of Dad are memories, I thought sadly.
+All I have left of Dad, I thought sadly, are memories.
 I remembered when I was six years old and had wanted a brand new tricycle, not my older sister’s dented castoff.
-Mom’s favorite answer always seemed to be “NO,” but Dad’s was “We’ll see.”
+Mom’s favorite answer always seemed to be “No,” but Dad’s was “We’ll see.”
 Then one Saturday a shiny red and white tricycle awaited me on the backyard sidewalk, its matching streamers dancing in the wind, its chrome handlebars gleaming in the morning sun.

 Dad always seemed to be able to look into my heart and understand my feelings.
 I spent hours with him in his carpentry shop, riding many a sawdust trail on wooden horses while the table saw spewed more sawdust for me to sweep up.
 I still love the smell of freshly cut lumber.

 Our backyard became Sherwood Forest after Dad brought home a bow-and-arrow set.
 He never got angry when I accidentally shot my arrows through the garage window instead of the target tacked on a hay bale beside it.
 He just chuckled and patched up the window, gently cautioning me to be more careful.
 I practiced until my arms were sore just to make him proud of me.
 I lived for his praise.

 Then came the day we had our first father-daughter battle.
 I was in fourth grade and wanted to wear nylons like all the other girls.
 I rarely saw him angry, but I did then.